dezaen/dezaen.github.io/_posts/2018-10-21-elucidata-branding.md

             - column      : col-md-12
               heading     : Brand colors
               description :
                 During our discussion the stakeholders wanted the brand to speak for simplicity, seriousness, trust, cutting edge and freshness.
 To achieve this I looked at more than 100 Biotech companies on Angellist and observed that there were very few companies which were using shades of purple.
-As purple closely resembles with most of the words above.
+As purple closely resembles most of the words above.
 After trying out different contrasts and shades of purple.
 We settled down with the below palette.

         - column          : col-md-12
           child           :